blakeb211/gl0/readme.txt

 refactoring
 	pull update outside of main.cpp
-	separate octree into header and cpp file
 	-------------------------------------------------
-	compile lib fmt and glm into a dll and add it to the project - done move header and cpps into same directory - done
+	separate octree into header and cpp file - done compile lib fmt and glm into a dll and add it to the project - done move header and cpps into same directory - done
 	Fix names: all types and functions InThisCase and all variables in_this_case - done